Today, I had a quick meeting with my advisor and mentor, Bret Larsen, at his office in Mesa, Arizona.

 After selling his previous company, Bret is now building “eVisit“, an online telemedicine platform.

-I strongly believe telemedicine platforms are here to change the way patients receive care, and I am currently building one myself.
+I strongly believe telemedicine platforms are here to change the way patients receive care.

 Last month, Bret raised $9.7 million dollars in institutional funding for eVisit.